 Gov. Gavin Newsom said California is entering the track-installation phase of its high-speed rail project after the state completed a staging facility in Kern County.

-“With the completion of the Southern Railhead Facility, we’ve taken another critical step in the track-laying stage,” Newsom said in a release.
+“With the completion of the Southern Railhead Facility, we’ve taken another critical step in the track-laying stage,” Newsom said in a statement.
 “California is building the nation’s first high-speed rail system, and we’re proving it can be done.”

 The announcement follows a major shift in California’s approach to federal involvement in the project.